-Suppose there exists an algorithm $\phi$ that takes an instance $I^R$ with regional quotas as input and returns a feasible and weaker stable outcome with respect to priorities of hospitals and regions.
-Given an instance $I^D$ with diversity constraints, we can first convert $I^D$ into a corresponding instance $I^R$ with regional quotas in polynomial time.
-Then apply the algorithm $\phi$ designed for matching with regional quotas to instance $I^R$ to obtain some feasible and weaker stable outcome $X^R$ .
-By the corresponding relation, we can restore the outcome $X^R$ to an outcome $X^D$ of instance $I^D$ that also satisfies feasibility and some form of weaker stability.
+Suppose there exists an algorithm φ that takes an instance I^R with regional quotas as input and returns a feasible and weaker stable outcome with respect to priorities of hospitals and regions.
+Given an instance I^D with diversity constraints, we can first convert I^D into a corresponding instance I^R with regional quotas in polynomial time.
+Then apply the algorithm φ designed for matching with regional quotas to instance I^R to obtain some feasible and weaker stable outcome X^R .
+By the corresponding relation, we can restore the outcome X^R to an outcome X^D of instance I^D that also satisfies feasibility and some form of weaker stability.

 Now the problem boils down to designing a weaker stable concept for setting (2) which should be weak enough to guarantee the existence of feasible and stable outcomes but still strong enough to lead to reasonable outcomes.
-One possible way, which has been considered in the mechanism design of matching markets Fragiadakis et al. [2016], Goto et al. [2016], Kurata et al. [2017], is to decompose stability into fairness and non-wastefulness, and then weaken one or both of them to obtain some weaker stable concept.
+One possible way, which has been considered in the mechanism design of matching markets [8, 11, 25], is to decompose stability into fairness and non-wastefulness, and then weaken one or both of them to obtain some weaker stable concept.

 However, as far as we know, there is no convincing stability solution that works for a general instance of matching with regional quotas.
-Previous work mainly concentrates on special cases where regions form a partition or a hierarchy of hospitals, and they additionally assume there exists a strict master list over doctors that is used to determine which doctor should be matched when conflicts occur Goto et al. [2014, 2015, 2016].
+Previous work mainly concentrates on special cases where regions form a partition or a hierarchy of hospitals, and they additionally assume there exists a strict master list over doctors that is used to determine which doctor should be matched when conflicts occur [10-12].
 Note that a master list is equivalent to imposing unified regional priorities on all regions.
 Based on such a strict master list over doctors, we can easily design a strategy-proof algorithm that always returns a feasible and stable outcome with regional priorities when there are only regional maximum quotas.
-For example, we can just employ serial dictatorship, which lets each doctor choose their favorite hospital without violating hospital capacity and regional maximum quotas in the order of master list, to obtain a stable outcome with regional priorities where regional priorities are consistent with master list Goto et al. [2014], Fragiadakis et al. [2016].
+For example, we can just employ serial dictatorship, which lets each doctor choose their favorite hospital without violating hospital capacity and regional maximum quotas in the order of master list, to obtain a stable outcome with regional priorities where regional priorities are consistent with master list [8, 10].

 The following fairness concept for school choice with diversity constraints is a weaker version of fairness by considering master list.
-Compared to original fairness definition, it additionally requires that student s could have justified envy towards a non-empty set of students s' by master list if each student $s' \in S'$ has lower master list priority than student s.
+Compared to original fairness definition, it additionally requires that student s could have justified envy towards a non-empty set of students S' by master list if each student $s' \in S'$ has lower master list priority than student s.

-Definition 3 (Fairness by Master List).
-Given an instance $I^D$ with diversity constraints, a feasible outcome X for $I^D$ and a strict master list $\succ{ML}$ , a student s has justified envy toward a non-empty set of students $S' \subseteq S_c(X)$ by master list, if the following conditions hold: i) $(s,c) \succ_s (s,X_s)$ , ii) for each $s' \in S'$ , we have $(s,c) \succ_c (s',c)$ and $(s,c) \succ{ML} (s',c)$ and iii) $X \cup \{(s,c)\} \setminus (\bigcup{s' \in S'} \{(s',c)\} \cup X_s\})$ is a feasible outcome for $I^D$ .
+Definition 6.1 (Fairness by Master List).
+Given an instance I^D with diversity constraints, a feasible outcome X for I^D and a strict master list \succ{ML} , a student s has justified envy toward a non-empty set of students $S' \subseteq S_c(X)$ by master list, if the following conditions hold: i) $(s,c) \succ_s (s,X_s)$, ii) for each $s' \in S'$, we have $(s,c) \succ_c (s',c)$ and $(s,c) \succ{ML} (s',c)$ and iii) $X \cup \{(s,c)\} \setminus (\bigcup{s' \in S'} \{(s',c)\} \cup X_s\})$ is a feasible outcome for I^D .
 A feasible outcome X is fair by master list if X does not admit justified envy by master list.